Patapom/webgl/Web/blog/patapom/docs/index.md

 (images from the game *"Dishonored 2"*, [Arkane Studio](https://www.arkane-studios.com/uk/index.php))

-I :heart: every light phenomenon, from emission to scattering, interaction and perception.
+I :heart: every light-related phenomenon, from emission to scattering, interaction and perception.
 The beautiful intricacies of matter playing with photons, often in mysterious ways, yielding the most jaw-dropping patterns and colors.

 ![storm](images/Bio/Storm.jpg)
 ![leaf](images/Bio/Translucency.jpg)